 Can’t let that catch or we’ll never put it out.

-He saw Abe, Charles, and several of the Mexican migrants who had stayed overnight were already flinging open the door of the stables, to suddenly leap aside as the horses bolted, their eyes rolling and frothing at the lips.
+He saw Abe, Charles, and several of the Mexican migrants who had stayed overnight were already flinging open the door of the stables, to suddenly leap aside as the horses bolted—their eyes rolling and frothing at the lips.

 We’ll capture them back later.
 Tomorrow, when we can see.
 Wade knew the safest thing for the horses was for them to run free right now.
 They probably wouldn’t go too far in the night.

 Good.
 That left Wade to deal with the tar.
-Luckily, some of the shovels and tools had been left outside the barn after yesterdays shift.
+Luckily, some of the shovels and tools had been left outside the barn after yesterday’s shift.
 Wade grabbed one, and started shoveling earth onto the thick, black tar.

 Within moments he was joined by Abe, covering the edges of the black goop before piling more earth on top.